twadada/multilingual-nlm/README.md

 # About
-This repository provides the code for ‘Unsupervised Multilingual Word Embedding with Limited Resources using Neural Language Models’.
+This repository provides the code for **‘Unsupervised Multilingual Word Embedding with Limited Resources using Neural Language Models’**.
 # Dependencies
 * Python 3
 * numpy